-In addition to the overall rating in each category, several "specific indicators" are listed.
+Several "specific indicators" are listed.
 These indicators are intended to illustrate the sorts of specific teacher and /or student behaviors which, when present, will contribute to effective teaching performance.
 The evaluator will use notations next to these items in order to elaborate upon the overall rating, using the following system:

-- + = this sign indicates that the evaluator finds the teacher is employing this particular indicator effectively - this sign indicates that the evaluator views this as an area which is unsatisfactory and merits special attention.
+- S = this sign indicates that the evaluator finds the teacher is employing this particular indicator effectively - N = this sign indicates that the evaluator views this as an area which needs improvement - U = this sign indicates that the evaluator views this as an area which is unsatisfactory and merits special attention.